 The Library Classroom provides Carroll University students, faculty and staff a facility conducive to academic research and writing.
 The technology available in the classroom is there to facilitate learning.
-The Library staff counts on the cooperation of patrons to help maintain the quality of the classroom environment and equipment.
+The Library staff counts on the cooperation of users to help maintain the quality of the classroom environment and equipment.

 The Library Classroom is open based on availability.
 When library sessions are scheduled, the room is closed to the campus community.
 Please check our online calendar for current weekly schedules.